Swetrix/blog-posts/posts/2026-04-18-react-feature-flags.md

 }, [isNewCheckoutEnabled]);
 ```

 Analyze the conversion rates in the Swetrix dashboard.
 Compare the conversion events between the v1 and v2 dimensions.
-This setup requires zero cookies and eliminates the need for consent banners.
-Product teams retain full visibility into product performance while respecting GDPR guidelines.
+This setup can operate without cookies and may reduce consent-banner requirements, depending on jurisdiction and implementation details.
+Product teams retain strong visibility into product performance while aligning with GDPR principles.

 ### Validating Feature Adoption Rates